davidglo/boot-camps/Python/1_lists_and_dictionaries.md

     class graphicsWindow(pyglet.window.Window):

 Once you've figured out how to do this, play around with a few different colors for your triangle.
 It should be as easy as simply editing the string which indicates color.
 Feel free to get creative.
 [The link at this page gives lots of different examples of various colors in '3f' format](http://prideout.net/archive/colors.php#Floats).
-If you are really stuck, then there is an example completed script available to read in [drawTriangle-refactor2.py](https://github.com/davidglo/boot-camps/blob/2017-TMCS-software/drawTriangle-refactor2.py).
+If you are really stuck, then there is an example completed script available to read in [1b/drawTriangle-refactor2.py](1b/drawTriangle-refactor2.py).

-### Excercise 1c
+### Exercise 1c

 See if you can extend your code to draw more than one triangle, each with a different color and with its own center.
 So you'll need to modify \__init()__ and update() to include a new data structure self.center2, and then you'll probably need to copy & paste some code in on_draw() in order to tell pyGlet to draw a second list of vertices

-If you are hopelessly stuck, then there is an example script available in [drawTwoTriangles.py](https://github.com/davidglo/boot-camps/blob/2017-TMCS-software/drawTwoTriangles.py)
+If you are hopelessly stuck, then there is an example script available in [1c/drawTwoTriangles.py](1c/drawTwoTriangles.py)

 # [Next](https://github.com/davidglo/boot-camps/blob/2017-TMCS-software/Python/2_functions_and_modules.md)